awesomemotive/edd-product-updates/README.md

 ## Known Issues
 * Filters and actions need to be added throughout
+* If `WP_DEBUG_DISPLAY` is set to true and an error occurs during the sending process, it may return a false positive that emails weren't sent.

 ## Limitations
 * SMTP limits are different depending on host.
 Possible solution: Recommend users to Mandrill (free for up to 12,000 emails per month).
 Most users who don't already have a robust email sending platform will never cross the free threshold.
 Or have Advanced Settings that will throttle emails on an hourly basis.